 The Roadcrafter Classic Two-Piece is all about attention to detail, real-world riding and meticulous craftsmanship.
 Mil-spec 500 Denier Cordura® GORE-TEX® fabric.
-Six colors: black, grey, red, hi-viz lime yellow, tan or cobalt blue.
-Six abrasion area colors: black, grey, red, hi-viz lime yellow, tan, cobalt blue, or silver.
+Five colors: black, grey, hi-viz lime yellow, oxblood, or tan.
+Six abrasion area colors: black, grey, red, hi-viz lime yellow, cobalt blue, or silver.
 Machine washable.
 Men's 34, 36–54 short, regular or long.
 Women's 2-20.

 - Flash-animated Color Combination Selector

 - Custom Alteration Options